 Truth is, you guys are always on the run, right?— Psychedelic El ₿arto (@PsychedelicBart) February 21, 2020

 This makes complete sense and I’m not sure why this is news.— Bruce Fenton (@brucefenton) February 21, 2020

 Operating and being domiciled somewhere are different things.

 This isn’t something unusual or unique to Binance – especially in this space.

 Many companies have offices & entities all over the world.

+We Still Don’t Know Most of the DetailsAlthough Zhao sought to ease concerns on Twitter, he really did not answer the question.
+He simply said that the company was based in many places, which remains vague.
+The only reason this matter is because Binance has almost always been associated with Malta.
+Now, we have a contradicting statement from Zhao saying that the exchange was never based in Malta.
+Something doesn’t quite add up.
 The past few weeks have also seen Binance embroiled in other controversies.
 Some users claimed balances and orders were being processed incorrectly last week.
 The exchange also suffered a USDT shortage for its longs recently as well.
 These concerns were recently addressed in an official report by the exchange, although the problems remain ongoing.

 All the information contained on our website is published in good faith and for general information purposes only.
 Any action the reader takes upon the information found on our website is strictly at their own risk.